IBAN and BIC codes

-A uniform account number structure called IBAN together with a harmonized code identifying the bank at which the account is held, known as the BIC code has been introduced in order to improve the performance of cross-border payment systems.
-The IBAN LUX codes and BIC codes are available for download at the bottom of the page.
+A uniform account number structure called IBAN, together with a harmonised code identifying the bank at which the account is held, known as the BIC code is in place to improve the performance of cross-border payment systems.
+Up to date IBAN LUX and BIC codes are available for download at the bottom of the page.

 IBAN is based on the addition of information to the existing standard national formats.
 This enhances the accuracy of a bank account number to be checked, regardless of the country of origin.
 Uniform information is also available to facilitate automatic processing (country code, bank code, account number, check number or check digit).